December 18, 2018

 The final piece of this puzzle – turn off your damn phone!
 Or at least make a deal with yourself: 1 hour of work earns 10 minutes on Instagram, Pinterest, etc. Set a timer though so you get back to work after those 10 minutes are up!

-A fun tip: organize your blocks based on tasks you hate and days you love.
+Organize your blocks based on tasks you hate and the days you love.
 I hate Mondays and doing business stuff, but I enjoy setting up my social media posts, so I schedule them together.
 Tuesdays are fun for me, so I do my Newsletter drafts because I don’t particularly enjoy them.
 It’s counterintuitive, but I swear it helps.

 Block scheduling has changed my lifestyle.
 I’m an engineer for my day job, and then work part-time as a photographer.
 By implementing this strategy, I legitimately went from 20 to 30 hours a week spent on my photography business to 12 to 16.
 I’m still producing the same amount of work, but now I have a life to go along with it.
 You tell me if that doesn’t sound enticing.